 For the purposes of safeguarding legislation, a young person is regarded as a 'child' until their eighteenth birthday.
 Amaze acknowledges that some children and young people are more vulnerable to abuse than others.
 It is known that disabled children are at significantly greater risk of physical, sexual and emotional abuse and neglect than non-disabled children.
+Some disabled and neurodivergent young people will be at increased risk of exploitation, financial abuse or radicalisation.
 Other factors can also increase risk for a child; for example living away from home, living with parental ill health, mental illness or substance misuse and suffering from racial or religious harassment.
 An adult at risk, means any person aged 18 or over who has care and support needs and is experiencing, or is at risk of, abuse or neglect and is unable to protect themselves because of their care and support needs.
 Adults at risk of abuse include people with a wide range of disabilities including learning disabilities, high care needs and mental health issues, and other life experiences such as substance misuse and domestic abuse.